gentifa576/gentifa576.github.io/api_caller/README.md

 ```
 ## Feature
 ```
-1. Has a build-in logging method in a form of text
-2. Response parser (currently based of json, json to json and xml to json)
-3. Generified GET and POST HTTP Method construction (with Header)
+1. Generified GET and POST HTTP Method construction (with Header)
-4. Has Build-in Callback (optional to use) that handles Server Errors, Client Errors, and Success Calls
-5. Centralized Util for XML & JSON
+2. Single parent class to allow for more versatile use
 ```
 ## How to Use
 ```
-Intended structure for this is with this approach APICallerBase -> SpecificAPICallerBase -> SpecificAPIMethodCaller
+Intended structure for this is with this approach ApiCallerBase -> SpecificApiCallerBase -> SpecificApiMethodCaller

 Ex:
-APICallerBase -> WebCallerBase -> WebDailyWeatherCaller
+ApiCallerBase -> WebCallerBase -> WebDailyWeatherCaller
 ```
 ### SpecificAPICallerBase (Abstract Class)
 ```